TajkirHossen-14/AhaarBonton/README.md

 - ❌ Wrong OTP → Error shown, volunteer must try again

 At this point, the NGO receives an email notification:
 *"Food is on the way!
-Your Delivery OTP: XXXXXX"*
+Your Delivery OTP : XXXXXX"*

 ### 🏁 Step 6  –  Delivery Confirmed (OTP 2)